bugsbugsbux/jjj/understanding-j.md

 foo =: 1            NB. return value of assignment not shown [ foo =: foo + 1    NB. global assignment
 ] foo =. foo + 1    NB. local assignment if in function otherwise global

+NB. btw the dyadic versions return either the left or the right arg:
+0 [ 1
+0 ] 1
 ```

 It is possible to assign multiple values at the same time, but the value